SS Oceana (1887): Bullion salvage

 The day after the collision and ship's sinking, P&O agreed with the insurers' salvage team to send divers to recover the gold and silver ingots.
 Divers initially entered the Captain's cabin and opened his safe, to recover the keys to the ship's five strongrooms.
 This enabled them to open three of the five strongrooms, while the other two were opened with a lump hammer and cold chisel.
 The salvage operation lasted ten days.
-A notable history item of the day, the salvage operation was filmed by George Albert Smith of Brighton, using his new and innovative "Kinemacolor" system, the first successful colour motion picture process.
+A notable history item of the day, the salvage operation was filmed by the Natural Color Kinematograph Company, using the "Kinemacolor" system, the first successful colour motion picture process.

 Wreck

-In July 1912 the Royal Navy blew up the wreck as it posed a danger to shipping.Oceana is today a popular wreck diving site.
+In July 1912 the Royal Navy blew up the wreck as it posed a danger to shipping.

+Oceana is today a popular wreck diving site.
 15 nmi east from Newhaven at 50°42.32′N 00°25.75′E, at low tide the wreck lies in less than 24 m of water, upright and standing 10 m above the sea bed.
 Resting on an even keel on a gravel seabed, the bows are upright and mostly intact.
 Her superstructure has collapsed, but her sides are vertical and complete with portholes.
 Divers can see inside the engine room from above to see the four boilers and the 10 m 7,000 ihp triple-expansion steam engine.
 Being close to the shore, the wreck attracts a large amount of sea life.

 Divers have found single gold and silver ingots since, the last being recovered in 1996.
 The ship was carrying a memorial plaque to 800 men of the 1st Nottingham Regiment who had died in India from 1819 to 1838, mainly from local diseases.
 The plaque was recovered by divers Geoff and Jamie Smith from the Tunbridge Wells Sub-Aqua Club in August 2009, and after restoration and preservation presented to 2nd Battalion the Mercian Regiment in October 2009.
 It is currently displayed in the regimental museum in Nottingham Castle.